gfkpth/nominalperson_cldf/README.md

     - "Because we only create a single CLDF dataset here, we do not need to call with self.cldf_writer(...) as ds: explicitly.
 Instead, an initialized cldfbench.cldf.CLDFWriter instance is available as args.writer."
 - adding sources requires sources as list (not as string, otherwise you need to reconvert to a list as I am doing now)
   -
+- fix reference to actual metadata file in .github/workflows/cldf-validation.yml (last line is hard-coded to `cldf/cldf-metadata.json`, adapt this to the name of your metadata file in order to get automatic testing to work correctly)